 To resolve the problem of protracted playing time of the badminton game, the BWF came up with a new resolution on scoring in 2005.

 The resolution brought in significant changes.
 For example, the new system requires playing three sets to 21 points.
 Also, both the ladies and men’s singles played to the same rules.

 In the modern scoring method, anyone that wins a rally earns a point.
-So it doesn’t restrict who earns points in a badminton game[who can make points in a badminton game].
+So it doesn’t restrict who earns points in a badminton game.
 But besides playing the best of 3 to 21 points, the winner must lead by at least 2 points.